“If you want to understand the world, you need to understand Asia.”

 Connections between Berea and Asia also have traveled from west to east.
 In 1963, the Korean-American writer Induk Pahk was inspired to establish a school that she called “Berea in Korea,” now known as Induk University, in Seoul, South Korea.
 Since 1988, Berea has participated in the sister region relationship between Madison County, Kentucky and the Yatsugatake region of Japan’s Yamanashi Prefecture, which brings Japanese visitors to Berea every spring and Bereans to Japan every autumn.
 President John B. Stephenson’s friendship with His Holiness the 14th Dalai Lama resulted in an agreement to bring Tibetan students to Berea, leading to the first Tibetan Berea graduates in 1995.

 Today, Asian Studies graduates can be found running multimillion-dollar companies, practicing law, teaching English as a second language, pursuing academic careers, earning a living in the arts, and serving in non-profit agencies all over the world.
 Through the visionary leadership of Berea faculty, staff, and students, engagement with Asia has become an increasingly important way for Bereans to “assert the kinship of all people.”

-For more information about the Asian Studies program, see:
+For more information about the Asian Studies Department, see: